 - 16. Woe unto you, ye blind guides, which say, Whosoever shall swear by the temple, it is nothing; but whosoever shall swear by the gold of the temple, he is a debtor! - 17.
 Ye fools and blind: for whether is greater, the gold, or the temple that sanctifieth the gold? - 18.
 And, Whosoever shall swear by the altar, it is nothing; but whosoever sweareth by the gift that is upon it, he is guilty. - 19.
-Ye fools and blind: for whether is greater, the gift, or the altar that sanctifieth the gift? - 20.
-Whoso therefore shall swear by the altar, sweareth by it, and by all things thereon. - 21.
+Ye fools and blind: for whether is greater, the gift, or the altar that sanctifieth the gift?

+- 20. Whoso therefore shall swear by the altar, sweareth by it, and by all things thereon. - 21.
 And whoso shall swear by the temple, sweareth by it, and by him that dwelleth therein. - 22.
 And he that shall swear by heaven, sweareth by the throne of God, and by him that sitteth thereon.

-We cannot be micro-focused on lesser issues of faith while ignoring the broader spiritual principle.
-For instance, if we have removed leaven from our homes, we have done good because that is expected of us, but we also have to be living lives of sincerity and truth.
-Jesus would rightfully call us a hypocrite if we live a life of hypocrisy, even if we removed leaven from our homes.
+We cannot be micro-focused on lesser issues of faith while ignoring broader spiritual principles.
+For instance, if we have removed leaven from our homes for the Days of Unleavened Bread, we have done good because that is expected of us, but we also have to be living lives of sincerity and truth.
+If we have removed leaven from our homes and we live lives of insincerity and falsehoods, we need to examine ourselves to see if we are living a life of hypocrisy.
 Verse twenty-three.